maxplanck-ie/ATACofthesnake/README.md

 standard analysis:

  > ATAC --bamdir folder/with/bamfiles/ --outputdir outputfolder \
-   --gtf genes.gtf --genomefasta genome.fa --genomesize 1.87e9 \
+   --gtf genes.gtf --genomefasta genome.fa \
    --snakemakeprofile profile -b read_attracting_regions.bed

 Note that this pipeline depends on snakemake, and forces you to have a [snakemake profile](https://github.com/Snakemake-Profiles).